gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;trackingtool&gt; {#trackingtool}

 The `<trackingtool>` element can be used to specify links to an issue tracker.
-Go will construct a link based on the commit message that you can use to take you to your tracking tool (Mingle card, JIRA issue, Trac issue etc).
+Go will construct a link based on the commit message that you can use to take you to your tracking tool (JIRA issue, Trac issue etc).

 **Attributes**